borchr27/statement-funnel/README.md

 ## To Do

+-   Account up to date for 2024 need to finish revolut and all other accounts for 2025
 -   Add tests and debugging flag
--   Create machine learning model to handle the tags
+-   Fix the messy if statements in the data import function
 -   Create a web app to display the results
 -   Add plot and analysis into this model
+-   Connect LLM api for help labelling lo confidence tags

+## To Done

+-   Create machine learning model to handle the tags

 ## Label Structure (not all used)